ddhartma/Sparkify-Project/README.md

     - Fill NaN with 0 (if there would be any)
     - Cast features to float
     - Rename churn with ‘label’
-    - Return a model dataframe called **df_model**
+    - Return a model DataFrame called **df_model**

-- The following feature set seems to be promising with regard to predict 'churn' (for further information please take a look into the notebook of this repo).
+- The following feature set seems to be promising with regard to predict 'churn' (for further information please check the notebook of this repo).
 Each feature is placed in an Apache Spark DataFrame (col1 = userId, col2 = feature).
 Each row contains the feature data for one unique user.
-    - **gender**: The gender of the user
+    - ***gender***: The gender of the user
     - ***membership_duration***: The duration of the membership
     - ***rate_songs_played***: The total number of songs played per day and user
     - ***avg_num_songs_session***: The average number of songs played during one session